aaronboda24/RinexReader/README.md

 # RinexReader

 RINEX is a standardazied file format which is used to store raw GNSS observation data.
 This program supports RINEX v2.x (GPS only) and RINEX v3.x (GPS, GLONASS, GALILEO).
-You can find more info here: https://kb.igs.org/hc/en-us/articles/115003980188-RINEX-2-11
+You can find more information [here](https://kb.igs.org/hc/en-us/articles/115003980188-RINEX-2-11).

 ## Motivation